kuzzleio/kuzzle-device-manager/doc/1/controllers/sensor/attach-tenant/index.md

 code: true
 type: page
 title: attachTenant
-description: Attach a sensor to a tenant index
+description: Attach a device to a tenant index
 ---

 # attachTenant

-Attach a sensor to a tenant.
+Attach a device to a tenant.

-The sensor document will be duplicated inside the tenant `sensors` collection.
+The device document will be duplicated inside the tenant `devices` collection.

 ---